OblivionCreator/mettaton-2/README.md

 FILES YOU NEED TO PROVIDE TO GET BOT TO FUNCTION:

-token.txt - The Bot Token on Discord. client_secrets.json - For automatic backups to function, you will need to define a client_secrets.json from the Google Drive API
+token.txt - The Bot Token on Discord. client_secrets.json - For automatic backups to function, you will need to define a client_secrets.json from the Google Drive API<br>
 .config - The bot will create this file.
 Use rp!setgmchannel to configure where the bot sends any GM based alerts.

 The bot currently works off of 3 role names: - Please ensure these roles exist or the bot will not function correctly!